Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 There are different basic formats for meetings, there’s speaker meetings were generally one or two or maybe more people will talk and tell their whole story.

-There’s other meetings called discussion meetings where you’ll sit down either as you can see in my background at tables, and talk about your experience with alcoholism or whatever the topic is.
+There are other meetings called discussion meetings where you’ll sit down either as you can see in my background at tables, and talk about your experience with alcoholism or whatever the topic is.

 And there’s meetings.
 Also, the meetings I go to usually are one big room one big table where there’s maybe 20 to 40 people in the room and people take turns raising their hand and sharing.